stof/StofDoctrineExtensionsBundle/Resources/doc/index.rst

 -------------------

 You have to activate the extensions for each entity manager for which you want to enable the extensions.
-The id is the one used in the ORM configuration (or the ODM one).
+The id is the id of the DBAL connection when using the ORM behaviors.
+It is the id of the document manager when using mongoDB

 in YAML::